The Celine Archive

 A film scholar and filmmaker, Celine Shimizu is currently a professor and the Director of the School of Cinema at San Francisco State University.
-As of July 1, 2021 she will join UC Santa Cruz as the new Dean of the Arts Division.
+In July 2021, she joined UC Santa Cruz as the new Dean of the Arts Division.
 Her work focuses on social theories of power and inequality at the site of race, sexuality and transnationalism.
 She is the author of The PROXIMITY OF OTHER SKINS (2020), STRAITJACKET SEXUALITIES (2012), and THE HYPERSEXUALITY OF RACE (2007).
 In addition, she co-edited two anthologies, THE FEMINIST PORN BOOK (2013) and THE UNWATCHABILITY OF WHITENESS (2018), and she has written numerous peer-reviewed articles in the top journals in the fields of cinema, performance, ethnic, feminist, sexuality studies and transnational popular culture in Asia and Asian America.
 Distributed by Progressive Films, Third World Newsreel, and Women Make Movies, her films include THE FACT OF ASIAN WOMEN (2004), BIRTHRIGHT (2009), and THE CELINE ARCHIVE (2020).
-(05/2021)
+(07/2021)

 Celine Parreñas Shimizu, Director Producer Writer

 Henie Navarro, Key Cast

 Tootsie Reyes, Key Cast